GoogleChrome/web.dev/src/site/content/en/learn/css/selectors/index.md

 ### Class selector

-A HTML element can have one or more items defined in their `class` attribute.
+An HTML element can have one or more items defined in their `class` attribute.
 The
 [class selector](https://developer.mozilla.org/docs/Web/CSS/Class_selectors)
 matches any element that has that class applied to it.